 - nephrotic syndrome or kidney disease

-Other medical conditions that can be detected using the triglyceride level test include:
+Other medical conditions that the triglyceride level test can detect include:

 - familial combined hyperlipidemia

 - familial lipoprotein lipase deficiency

 - a stroke as a result of atherosclerosis